functionally/mantis/ReadMe.md

 This package uses the [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) build system.
 Simply clone this repository and execute the build command:

-	nix-build -A mantis.components.exes.mantis -o build
+	nix-build -A mantra.components.exes.mantra -o build

-The executable result will be in `./build/bin/mantis`.
+The executable result will be in `./build/bin/mantra`.

 Alternatively, one can use the `cabal install` installation approach, which relies on the [cabal.project](cabal.project) file and which is known to succeed with cabal 3.4.0.0 and ghc 8.10.4.

-A docker image is available at https://github.com/wutzebaer/mantis-docker/.
+A docker image is available at https://github.com/wutzebaer/mantra-docker/.

 ### Development environment

-Due to quirks in how [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) and [`cabal.project`](https://cabal.readthedocs.io/en/3.4/cabal-project.html) interact, the following procedure needs to be followed to create a development environment for compiling `mantis`:
+Due to quirks in how [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) and [`cabal.project`](https://cabal.readthedocs.io/en/3.4/cabal-project.html) interact, the following procedure needs to be followed to create a development environment for compiling `mantra`:

 1. Run `nix-shell`.
 This takes a while to build unless you set `withHoogle = false` in [shell.nix](shell.nix).
 2. Temporarily comment-out the `source-repository-package` lines in [cabal.project](cabal.project).